 The Marquis received help from his son-in-law, Lord Ashley to ensure that the castle will be completed.
 This new Belfast Castle building was eventually finished in 1870.

-In 1884 after the third Marquis of Donegall died in, the castle and its estate were relinquished to Lord Ashley, the seventh Earl of Shaftesbury.
+In 1884 after the third Marquis of Donegall died, the castle and its estate were relinquished to Lord Ashley, the seventh Earl of Shaftesbury.

 In the coming ages, Lord Ashley and his wife, Harriet Augusta, along with their ancestors were honored by having streets named after them.
 The names of those who were part of the history of the castle now appear in the building’s wedding rooms.